The Banking Regulation Review: Switzerland

 In addition to the issues addressed in the foregoing sections, the following regulatory developments can be outlined.

-New legislation on financial services and financial institutions
+Legislation on financial services and financial institutions

-FinSA notably introduces the following requirements, including for non-Swiss financial services providers acting in Switzerland on a cross-border basis (unless the financial service is the result of a reverse-solicitation situation expressly excluded from the scope of FinSA):
+FinSA notably introduces the following requirements, including for non-Swiss financial service providers acting in Switzerland on a cross-border basis (unless the financial service is the result of a reverse-solicitation situation expressly excluded from the scope of FinSA):

 - to classify clients according to new client categories (private, professional and institutional);